WPTZ: Past programming preemptions

-In the 1980s, WPTZ preempted select NBC shows, including NBC News Overnight (due to the station signing off overnight), GO!, Hot Potato, The Match Game-Hollywood Squares Hour, Santa Barbara, Trialwatch, the 1990 version of Let's Make a Deal, and the Bob Goen version of Wheel of Fortune.
+In the 1980s and early 1990s, WPTZ preempted select NBC shows, including NBC News Overnight (due to the station signing off overnight), GO!, Hot Potato, The Match Game-Hollywood Squares Hour, Santa Barbara, Trialwatch, the 1990 version of Let's Make a Deal, and the Bob Goen version of Wheel of Fortune.
 NBC was far less tolerant of program preemptions during the entire timeframe where WPTZ preempted programming from that network, but was incredibly unlikely to remove the affiliation from a VHF station that otherwise was highly rated (and for the most part, most of the programs other than Santa Barbara did not air for more than a season).

 News operation

 For most of its history, WPTZ's newscasts have been a distant second in the ratings behind long-dominant WCAX-TV.
 Traditionally, it focused more on the North Country and New York State, while WCAX and WVNY/WFFF tend to cover more from Vermont.
 In order to cover that state, from the mid-1990s to July 2019, WPTZ operated secondary facilities known as the Vermont Bureau on Roosevelt Highway (US 2/US 7) in Colchester.
 At one point, there had been more general assignment reporters based at the main studios in Plattsburgh.
 However, in more recent times, additional reporters based at the Vermont Bureau have been hired.

 Throughout the 1980s and 1990s, WNNE operated its own news department and aired local newscasts.
 This was progressively cut back after being bought by Heritage, eventually resulting in the elimination of a full news operation in 2007.
 Later, the only visual difference between the stations were different channel bugs during newscasts.
 Occasionally when WNNE had technical problems, WPTZ's logo peeked through.

 In addition to the Upper Valley and Vermont bureaus, WPTZ airs national news from Hearst Television's Washington, D.C. bureau.
 It employs several reporters who give live reports to the various Hearst affiliates.

 Although WPTZ and WNNE do not own or operate weather radars of their own, they use live NOAA National Weather Service radar data from several regional sites.
 It is presented on-screen in a forecasting system known as "First Alert Storm Tracker" (powered by the Super Doppler Network).
 With the departure of Thom Hallock (whose contract was not renewed by station) on November 23, 2007, WPTZ was left with an all-woman weeknight anchor team.
 That changed with the arrival of Gus Rosendale.
 He left WPTZ in 2005 to report at sister station WTAE-TV in Pittsburgh.
 George Mallet was hired to take his place shortly thereafter.